 Similarly, people who have nothing to do with the development of a project can still download the files and use them.
-Most Linux users should be familiar with this process, as using Git, Subversion, or some other similar method is pretty common for downloading needed files, especially in preparation for compiling a program from source code (a rather common practice for Linux geeks).
+Most Linux users should be familiar with this process, as using Git, Subversion, or some other similar method is pretty common for downloading needed files—especially in preparation for compiling a program from source code (a rather common practice for Linux geeks).

 The “Hub” in GitHub

 We’ve established that Git is a version control system, similar but better than the many alternatives available.
 So, what makes GitHub so special?
-Git is a command-line tool, but the center around which all things involving Git revolve – effectively, the Hub, is GitHub.com, where developers can store their projects and network with likeminded people.
+Git is a command-line tool, but the center around which all things involving Git revolve is the hub—GitHub.com—where developers store their projects and network with like minded people.

 Let’s go over a few of the main reasons that geeks like to use GitHub, and learn some terminology along the way.

-Forking a repo
+Forking a Repo